Is Tor Browser Safe and Completely Anonymous to Use?

 For instance, Windows DRM files can be used to deanonymize Tor users and reveal their IP addresses.

 What happens here is that attackers would use DRM-protected files such as Windows Media Player to lure Tor users into “validating their license”.
-Once the user clicks on the “Yes” button, they are redirected to an “authorization URL”, which contains malware and can expose their IP address.
+Once the user clicks the “Yes” button, they are redirected to an “authorization URL”, which contains malware and can expose their IP address.

-- Your Connection between the Exit Node and the Destination Server is Unencrypted
+- Your Connection between the Exit Node and the Destination Server is Unencrypted (on non-HTTPS websites)

 As your data passes through Tor nodes, it will stay encrypted and Tor will remove a layer of encryption with each “bounce”.